 - Understand the strategy of deliberately creating the space for tracheal tube delivery with the index finger of the right hand ("SALAD poke")

-Target Audience: Physicians and Nurses in Emergency Medicine and Critical Care Medicine, Paramedics, and Rural GP's
+Physicians and Nurses in Emergency Medicine and Critical Care Medicine, Paramedics, and Rural GP's

 This course is accredited for 2 CPD points and 2 CEUs.
 CME accreditation pending.